arrowhead-f/sos-examples-spring/README.md

   - Insert a new entry with the IDs of authorization intra cloud entry and service interface entry into the `authorization_intra_cloud_interface_connection` table.

   *Inter-Cloud:*
   - Insert a new entry with the cloud details into the `cloud` table.
-The `authentication_info` have to be filled out with the gatekeper's publick key of the cloud.
+The `authentication_info` have to be filled out with the gatekeper's public key of the cloud.
   - Insert a new entry with the IDs of the cloud entry, provider entry and the service definition entry into the `authorization_inter_cloud` table.
   - Insert a new entry with the IDs of authorization inter cloud entry and service interface entry into the `authorization_inter_cloud_interface_connection` table.